sjbrown/1kfa/mod_guide_gm.md

 Sometimes when you ask a player a question, they will simply respond "I don't know".
 This can be a signal that the player isn't having fun, and might need some direction.
-It can be difficult to just make stuff up about a character that doesn't really exist moving around in a purely imagined world.
+It can be difficult to make stuff up on the spot about purely imagined characters moving around in purely imagined worlds.

 Think about how this player has signaled what they've found fun.
 Do they seem to enjoy the *fictional* parts of the game, or the *mechanical* parts?